kwaldenphd/algorithms/README.md

-# Introduction to algorithms lab
+# Introduction to Natural Language Processing in Python

 <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license"><img style="border-width: 0;" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" alt="Creative Commons License" /></a>
 This tutorial is licensed under a <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

-This lab builds on previous work with sorting and searching algorithms.
-In this lab, we will explore how an algorithm script built in Python can automate the process of stripping HTML tags from downloaded web content.
+In this lab, we will build on previous work in Python to explore how an algorithm script built in Python can automate the process of stripping HTML tags from downloaded web content.

 Instead of executing Python code in blocks or sections, we will write an entire `.py` file that we can execute to automate all the functions or steps outlined in the file.
 More on this later.